 Losses on the Company's insurance guaranties and related case reserves are determined using cash flow models to estimate the net present value of the anticipated shortfall between (i) scheduled payments on the insured obligation and (ii) anticipated cash flow from the obligor or the collateral supporting the obligation and other anticipated recoveries or cash flows.
-At December 31, 2015 and 2014, the discount rate used by the Company to present value its loss reserves was 3.07% and 3.12%, respectively.
+At December 31, 2016 and 2015, the discount rate used by the Company to present value its loss reserves was 2.90% and 3.07%, respectively.
 A number of quantitative and qualitative factors are considered when determining whether the Company will incur a loss and the amount of any case reserve.
 These factors may include the creditworthiness of the underlying issuer of the insured obligation, whether the obligation is secured or unsecured, the projected cash flow or market value of any assets that collateralize or secure the insured obligation, and the historical and projected recoveries from such assets.
 Other factors that may affect the actual ultimate loss include the state of the economy, market conditions for municipal bond issuance, changes in interest rates, rates of inflation and the salvage values of specific collateral.
 Such factors and management's assessment thereof will be subject to the specific facts and circumstances associated with the specific insured transaction being considered for loss recognition.
-Loss reserves are discounted at a rate equal to the average rate of return on admitted assets.
+Loss reserves are discounted at a rate equal to the weighted average rate of return on admitted assets at the end of the year.
 Recognition of losses and related case reserves requires the use and exercise of significant judgment by management, including estimates regarding the amount and timing of a loss on an insured obligation.
-Actual experience may differ from estimates and such difference may be material, due to the fact that the ultimate dispositions of claims are subject to the outcome of events that have not yet occurred.
-Examples of these events include changes in the level of interest rates, credit deterioration of guaranteed obligations, changes in the value of specific assets supporting guaranteed obligations, and changes in the expected timing of claims payments and recoveries, and the amounts of expected claims payments and recoveries.
+Actual experience may differ from estimates and such difference may be material, due to the fact that the ultimate dispositions of claims are subject to the outcome of events that have not vet occurred.
+Examples of these events include changes in the level of interest rates, credit deterioration of guaranteed obligations, changes in the value of specific assets supporting guaranteed obligations, changes in the expected timing of claims payments and recoveries, and the amounts of expected claims payments and recoveries.
 Any estimate of future costs is subject to the inherent limitation on the Company's ability to predict the aggregate course of future events.
 It should therefore be expected that the actual emergence of losses and LAE will vary, perhaps materially, from any estimate.

 The Company purchases its own insured bonds in the marketplace for the purposes of loss remediation.
 These purchases are recorded as loss payments when made.
-A corresponding reduction of modeled losses is also recorded in the financial statements for those credits with a reserve or to the Off-Balance Sheet amount disclosed in Note 3.
+A corresponding reduction of modeled losses is also recorded in the financial statements for those credits with a reserve or to the off-balance sheet amount disclosed in Note 4.

-See Note 3 for further information regarding the Company's accounting policy for loss recognition on its in-force insurance guaranties, as well as in regard to losses expected to be incurred by the Company on its insurance guaranties which have not yet been recorded in the accompanying Statements of Admitted Assets, Liabilities and Capital and Surplus because a payment default by the issuer of the insured obligation has not yet occurred.
-In addition, see Note 7 for a reconciliation of the beginning and ending balances of the reserve for losses and loss adjustment expenses as of December 31, 2015 and 2014.
+See Note 4 for further information regarding the Company's accounting policy for loss recognition on its in-force insurance guaranties, as well as in regard to losses expected to be incurred by the Company on its credit quality classification 4 insurance guaranties which have not yet been recorded in the accompanying statements of admitted assets, liabilities and capital and surplus because a payment default by the issuer of the insured obligation has not yet occurred.
+In addition, see Note 7 for a reconciliation of the beginning and ending balances of the reserve for losses and loss adjustment expenses as of December 31, 2016 and 2015.